About this listing

 I have a moderate cancellation policy, refund will be given if you notify me 5 days in advance.

 I'm Judy.
 I'm a retired recycling specialist and ACLU lobbyist.
-I love to travel, to cook, to sing and to have guests.
+I love to do art, travel, cook, sing and to have guests.
 I'm quiet, adventurous and independent.
-I spend my time making music, walking around new places, quilting, reading, camping, bicycling, cooking and eating great food.
+I spend my time making music, art, walking around new places, quilting, reading, camping, bicycling, cooking and eating great food.
 I enjoy meeting new people and doing new things.
 I'm in a happy relationship.
 I speak Spanish and can get by in French.

 Portland is a wonderful city and I enjoy helping people get to know it.
 But -- no smoking inside, no drugs, no partying.